UX Research 101: Creating a UX Research Plan

 Good research plans helps define clear research objectives and goals, ensuring that everyone involved understands what needs to be achieved.
 This clarity keeps the research focused and on track.
 Furthermore, having a clear set of objectives also helps align the stakeholders so that the research results can help the team to make strategic decisions and meeting specific objectives.

 Research plans help with the efficient allocation of resources, including time, budget, and personnel.
 With a plan in place, you can allocate resources more effectively, preventing waste and ensuring that only what is needed for each step of the process is spent.
-Secondly, UX research plans help save time and money because it helps to make design adjustments prior to writing any code than addressing usability problems after the product has been released into the hands of customers.
+Secondly, well-curated UX research plans save time and money because it helps to make design adjustments prior to writing any code than addressing usability problems after the product has been released into the hands of customers.
 Furthermore, having a plan provides clear direction for your team, ensuring that research and user interactions have a purpose, and resources are used more efficiently.

 The components of a UX research plan